Swarax007/Github_Profile/README.md

 I am a developer with primarily worked on projects in web and blockchain space

-Skills: 💻HTML,CSS
+Skills:
+1.💻HTML,CSS
+2.🕸MERN Stack
+3.📱Blockchain development

 - 🔭 I’m currently working on Content Creation
 - 👯 I’m looking to collaborate on Web  and Blockchain dev projects
-- 📫 How to reach me: swarajdeshmane545@gmial.com
+- 📫 How to reach me: swarajdeshmane545@gmail.com
 - ⚡ Fun fact: Coder with good sense of humour and philosophy